StanislavStefanovPetrov/Go_Audi_MMI_mp3/README.md

 - Support for a list of YouTube URLs for batch downloading.
 - Organize downloaded files in a target folder for easy access.
 - Sanitize metadata and filenames for maximum compatibility with Audi MMI.
+- Removes (empties) the description and synopsis metadata tags from MP3 files to ensure maximum compatibility with Audi MMI systems.

 ## Installation